lady-h-world/My_Garden/reading_pages/YinYang/ts7.md

 * `pip install ax-platform`
 * Make sure `statsmodels==0.12.2`, higher version will get errors when using Kats' VAR model

-After experienced all these troubles, Lady H. figured out that, the suggested installation process above gave her more flexibility.
+After experienced all these troubles, Lady H. figured out that, manually install Kats provides more flexibility.

 ### Install Greykite

-Make sure pandas version is no more than "1.3.0", then just type `pip install greykite`
+Make sure pandas version is no more than "1.3.0", then just type `pip install greykite`.

 ## Data Input